eladavron/CosmoGolem/README.md

 * **mod_role_id**: `int` - Found by typing `\@role_name` in Discord
 * **owners**: `list<int>` - List of user IDs for users considered `owners` (basically bot admins).

-### The Data Folder
+## The Data Folder
 The bot uses a folder called `data` to both store its logs to and read settings form.
 By default, this is the folder `data` in the repository, which contains an empty settings file and will also be mounted by `docker-compose` as a volume so that its data will persist if you use docker locally.

 If you want to use a differnet folder, simply set that path in the `CQXBOT_DATAPATH` environment variable.

-## Developing
-It's not recommended to develop IN Docker, instead - use a regular good 'ol localized installation of Python3.9.
-Note that starting the bot will cause it to conenct to whatever it was invited to, so maybe keep a spare debug-only bot-token and use that for development.